Profile picture for user BrianPitman

 About Brian

-Pitman's research focuses on policing and penal abolition along with the racist disparities in the criminal legal system.
-He is committed to the abolishment of the criminal legal system.
-Pitman has written for public outlets such as TruthOut, The Conversation, the Bangor Daily News, and the Robesonian.
-Pitman's peer-reviewed articles can be found in Critical Criminology, Race and Justice, and Convergence.
+Dr. Pitman's research focuses on housing and the criminal legal system.
+Dr. Pitman has written for public outlets such as TruthOut, The Conversation, and the Bangor Daily News.
+Pitman's peer-reviewed articles can be found in Critical Criminology, Race and Justice, Social Justice, and Convergence.

 In the News